Deveena0913/Digital-Marketing-Campaign-Conversion-Prediction-/README.md

 ### Data Preprocessing:
 - Handling missing values and outliers
 - Transforming categorical variables (using encoding)
-- Standard scaling numerical features
+- MinMax scaling numerical features

 ### Model Building and Evaluation:
 - Training and evaluating models with and without data balancing